Heatwave scorches Jharkhand, mercury above 40 degC in most dists | Science-Environment

 Heatwave scorches Jharkhand, mercury above 40 degC in most dists

-Jharkhand reeled under heatwave conditions on Wednesday with the maximum temperature shooting past the 40 degrees Celsius mark in most parts of the state, weather officials said.Heatwave conditions also gripped Ranchi, once the summer capital of undivided Bihar.
+Jharkhand reeled under heatwave conditions on Wednesday with the maximum temperature shooting past the 40 degrees Celsius mark in most parts of the state, weather officials said.In view of scorching heat across Jharkhand, the School Education and Literacy Department revised the school timing.

 - Country: